anatoidea/BetaSuite/README.md

 - BetaTV: this is a program that auto-censors video files.
 - BetaVision: this is a program that performs real-time censoring of your screen.

-These are the installation guidelines for BetaSuite v0.2.4.
+These are the installation guidelines for BetaSuite v2.

 ## Upgrading from previous BetaSuite
 If you have not installed BetaSuite before, ignore this section.

-If you are upgrading from v0.1.1 or later, you can just redownload BetaSuite, unzip it into InstallFolder/BetaSuite-0.2.4, update betaconfig.py with your settings, and read the section on BetaVision.

-If you are upgrading from v0.0.1, you have to do the following steps:
-- Delete the ffmpeg you downloaded and download it again.
-I'm sorry, I had you download the wrong version.
-You need the -gpl version, not the -lgpl version.
-You can follow the instructions in the ffmpeg section in this document.
-- Create uncensored_vids, censored_vids, and vid_hashes folders in /InstallFolder/, just like you did uncensored_pics, etc.
-- Complete the Download BetaSuite section below to download v0.2.4.
-- Whatever changes you made to the betaconfig file, make them again in the new betaconfig file
-- Read the section on Testing BetaTV to Censor Videos to learn how to use BetaTV, and read the Configuring BetaSuite section to learn about the new config options, and the section on BetaVision to learn to use BetaVision.
+It's probably safest to treat this as a fully separate install instead of upgrading.

 ## A few quick notes before we begin.

 - First, there is no sexual content in these installation guidelines.
 I don't know who you are that's reading this, we haven't negotiated any consenting boundaries.
 So this is all going to be dry technical material.
 - Second, this is not a short or easy process.
 BetaSuite is a complex suite of software that has even more complex dependencies.
 - Third, BetaSuite is not magic.
 It relies on the v2 NudeNet neural net to identify features to censor and we are extremely grateful to the creators of that net.
 In some situations, it will perform better than others.
 There is nothing I can really do to make it perform better (aside from training a better neural net, which is far outside my abilities).
-- These installation instructions are current as of July 26, 2022.
+- These installation instructions are current as of April 25, 2025.
 It is possible that in the future things that BetaSuite depends on may change, and the code may even stop working.
-- These instructions are only for Windows.
-Many of these things may work under Mac or Linux, but I don't have access to either of them and am not an expert.
-Some things almost certainly will not work.
+- The original BetaSuite was written for Windows, but this v2 has only been tested on Linux.
+Hopefully both work equally well.
-- See https://github.com/anatoidea/betasuite_dockerized for a Dockerized version that works on Linux (at least with AMD cards).
-This does not support BetaVision real-time censoring but works on images and videos.
+- See https://github.com/anatoidea/betasuite_dockerized for a Dockerized version that works on Linux with AMD cards.
-- These files are code that I wrote that runs on your computer.
-They are all open-source, and you can read the code before you run it, but if you do not (or cannot) read the code, you are trusting me that these programs will not delete all your data, send your browsing history to your mother, steal your passwords, and use your computer to mine bitcoin.
-For what it's worth, I promise that they don't do any of those things.
+- These files are code that we wrote that runs on your computer.
+They are all open-source, and you can read the code before you run it, but if you do not (or cannot) read the code, you are trusting us that these programs will not delete all your data, send your browsing history to your mother, steal your passwords, and use your computer to mine bitcoin.
+For what it's worth, we promise that they don't do any of those things.
 - During these instructions, anything you have to type will be written `like this`.

 ## Installing Basic BetaSuite Dependencies
 Yes, you really have to do all these things.

+### Install Python

+If you are on Linux, you are probably good to go.

-1. Install Python 3.9
+Install Python 3.9 on Windows:

 * FOLLOW THESE INSTRUCTIONS EXACTLY.
 A huge portion of user issues come from not following these exactly.
 And these errors often show up much later in the section about activitating GPU Acceleration.
 DO NOT install from the Windows store.
 DO NOT use whatever old version of python you have installed from a previous project.
 DO NOT forget to click the "Add to PATH" option in the installer.
 If you do any of these things, I promise, it will probably not work.
 * BetaSuite is written in Python.
 You do not have to be a programmer to use BetaSuite, but you do need to install Python so that the BetaSuite code can run.
 * Right now, Python releases are at https://www.python.org/downloads/windows/.
 You must download a version starting with 3.9.
 Do not install 3.10 or any other version.
 As of this writing, 3.9.13 is the most up to date version of 3.9.
 You should install whatever the most up to date version is.
 * When you install Python, make certain that you enable the option to add Python to your PATH variable.
 MAKE SURE YOU DO THIS.
 PLEASE.
 * To test that python is correctly installed, open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type `python` and then press enter.
 You should see a prompt come up that says "Python 3.9" and give you a >>> prompt.
 Type `quit()` and press enter to exit.
 If you did not get a Python 3.9 prompt, you did not install Python correctly.
 * If you still run into issues, one user has reported they had to install python to C:\Program Files\Python39\ in the installer.
 We don't know why, and no-one else has had this issue, but if you still run into issues it can be a debugging tip!

-2. Install Python Packages
+### Installing Python Packages

+On Linux, you need `mss numpy xxhash opencv-python python-xlib` and some version of `onnxruntime`.
+I had better luck with the `apt` versions of `python3-opencv python3-xlib`

+On Windows:

 * BetaSuite relies on a number of public packages for Python that must be installed.
 * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 Then type the following commands one at a time, hitting enter after each one and allowing the package to install.
     * `pip install mss`
     * `pip install pywin32`
     * `pip install numpy`
     * `pip install opencv-python`
     * `pip install onnxruntime`
 * After each command, you should see Python printing some output.
 If any of the output is red text, the package probably did not install correctly and something is wrong.

-3. Create BetaSuite directory
+### Create BetaSuite directory
 * There needs to be a folder on your computer where all the BetaSuite files will go.
 Create a folder somewhere on your computer to hold it.
 This location needs to have at least 1GB of free space available,and more if you're censoring very large videos.
 It can be anything: C:\BetaSuite\, D:\my_private_folder\censortools\, C:\My Documents\Faxes\Archived\2017\, whatever.
 * For this entire document, I'll refer to it as InstallFolder.
 So if I say to put a file in InstallFolder/model/, that means put the folder in D:\my_private_folder\censortools\model\.
 * Create the following empty folders in InstallFolder:
     * InstallFolder/uncensored_pics/
     * InstallFolder/censored_pics/
     * InstallFolder/pic_hashes/
     * InstallFolder/uncensored_vids/
     * InstallFolder/censored_vids/
     * InstallFolder/vid_hashes/

-4. Install ffmpeg (needed for BetaTV)
+### Install ffmpeg (needed for BetaTV)

+On Linux (assuming `apt`): `sudo apt install ffmpeg`

+On Windows:

 * ffmpeg is used for manipulating video files.
 Builds for Windows are available here: https://ffmpeg.org/download.html#build-windows .
 You may need to hover your mouse over the blue Windows logo on the left hand side to get the Windows links to show up.
 * I recommend clicking on "Windows Builds by BtBN" and then downloading "ffmpeg-master-latest-win64-gpl.zip".
 * Whatever version you download, unzip it into InstallFolder/ffmpeg/.
 So you should have, for example, InstallFolder/ffmpeg/bin/ffmpeg.exe.
-    * If you are on Linux or want to use your system's ffmpeg, modify the `ffmpeg_path` and `ffprobe_path` lines in `betaconfig.py`.
+* Modify the `ffmpeg_path` and `ffprobe_path` lines in `betaconfig.py` or add the location of the binaries to your system path.

-5. Download NudeNet neural net model
+### Download NudeNet neural net model
 * The NudeNet model is the piece of code that identifies features to censor.
 It is a single file.
 You can download it here: https://github.com/notAI-tech/NudeNet/releases/download/v0/detector_v2_default_checkpoint.onnx
 * If for some reason it is not available at that link, you can download it here: https://mega.nz/file/AjJUETKI#Okdl8LsNHFLh_sx7L-Lb0ls5MyKzJZDky9BHC3kVKrk
 * Download the file and put it in InstallFolder/model/.
 So you should have InstallFolder/model/detector_v2_default_checkpoint.onnx.

-6. Download BetaSuite
+### Download BetaSuite
-    * Download BetaSuite v0.2.4 source code zip file from this link: https://github.com/solarorb93/BetaSuite/releases/tag/v0.2.4
+* Download BetaSuite source code zip file from this link: https://github.com/anatoidea/BetaSuite/archive/refs/heads/main.zip
-    * Unzip the files into InstallFolder/BetaSuite-0.2.4/ (so you should have a file InstallFolder/BetaSuite-0.2.4/betastare.py)
+* Unzip the files into InstallFolder/BetaSuite/ (so you should have a file InstallFolder/BetaSuite/betatest.py)

+### Running Commands and a Basic Test

+On Linux, open a terminal and `cd` into `InstallFolder/BetaSuite` then run `python3 betatest.py` and hope it says "Done" at the end.

+On Windows:

 * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
     * `c:` where c is the letter of the drive that InstallFolder is located on
-        * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
+    * `cd InstallFolder/BetaSuite/` where InstallFolder is your InstallFolder
     * `python betatest.py`
-    * If anything is printed out after the final command, something is incorrect with your setup steps.
+* Hope it says "Done" at the end

 ## Testing BetaStare to Censor Images
 * Take one image you want to censor and copy it to InstallFolder/uncensored_pics
-* Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
-In the black window that appears, type the following commands, pressing enter after each one:
-    * `c:` where c is the letter of the drive that InstallFolder is located on
-    * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
+* Open a cmd window like before
-    * `python betastare.py`
+* `python3 betastare.py`
 * You should now see a censored version of the image in InstallFolder/censored_pics

-## Setting up GPU Acceleration
+## Setting up GPU Acceleration (Windows/NVidia)
 This section is only for users with a modern NVidia graphics card.
 If you do not have a modern NVidia graphics card, you will not be able to perform the steps in this section.
 If you do have a modern NVidia graphics card, it is *highly* recommended that you do these steps as it will make BetaSuite *much* faster (easily 10x faster, possibly more).
 * Hit Ctrl-Shift-Esc to bring up task manager.
 Go the Performance Tab, and click on the GPU section on the left-hand panel.
 In the top right, you should see something like NVIDIA GeForce GTX 1660 Super.
 Generally speaking, if you have a NVIDIA model with a 4-digit model number (1080, 1660, 2080, 3090, etc), you can probably use GPU acceleration.
 * For some of the downloads from NVIDIA, you may need to register a developer account on NVIDIA's website.
 This is free to do.